The following planned itinerary is subject to change due to changing wind and weather conditions and other unforeseen circumstances.

-Day 1: Arrival and embarkation in Amsterdam – Uithoorn (9 miles/15 km)
+Day 1: Arrival and embarkation in Amsterdam – Oude Wetering (9 miles/15 km)

-During dinner aboard the ship, the program for the next day and the global planning of the week are discussed.
-After dinner you will make your first kilometers on your bike.
+During dinner aboard the barge, the program for the next day and the global planning of the week are discussed.
+After dinner, you will make your first kilometers on your bike.

 From Uithoorn you will continue your tour over country roads, banks and channels through the Green Heart and polders to the city known for its cheese: Gouda.

 Whoever thinks of Gouda, thinks not only of cheese, pipes, stroopwafels (treacle-waffle) and pottery, but also of stained-glass windows, a fairytale-like town hall and atmospheric canals.
-Gouda is beautiful Old-Dutch city with a mostly intact city centre.
+Gouda is a beautiful Old-Dutch city with a mostly intact city center.